-Temple & Webster operates in the ~\$13 billion market for homewares and furniture.
-While the Australian online retail market continues to grow it remains underpenetrated compared to other markets.
-This is especially true in our sector of homewares and furniture, with Euromonitor estimating that only ~4% of the total market sales now sold online (vs 12% in the US and 15% in the UK).
-We expect the structural differences between these markets to improve over time: major offline players will start to sell online; mobile and broadband speeds will improve; and logistics will become cheaper and faster.
+Temple & Webster operates in the \$13.6 billion market for homewares and furniture.
+While the Australian online retail market continues to grow, it remains underpenetrated compared to other markets.
+This is especially true in our sector of homewares and furniture, with Euromonitor estimating that only 3.9% of the total market sales are made online (vs 14.2% in the UK and 13.7% in the US).
+We expect the structural differences between these markets to improve over time as major offline players further enhance and optimise their online experience, mobile and broadband speeds improve, and logistics becomes cheaper and faster.

-We also are now starting to benefit from demographic changes, as the oldest millennials turn 35 this year and enter into Temple & Webster's core demographic of 35-55 year olds.
+We are also starting to benefit from demographic changes, as the oldest millennials have now entered into Temple & Webster's core demographic of 35-55 year olds.
 This generation has grown up with the internet and already make a significant number of their purchases online in other categories such as fashion and home electronics.